 Places in the school are allocated accordingly to the order of priority laid out in the various phases of the Primary One Registration Exercise.
-There will be balloting amongst the applicants if the number of applications to a school exceeds the number of vacancies available in any of the phases from Phase 2A(1) to Phase 3.
+There will be balloting amongst the applicants if the number of applications to a school exceeds the number of vacancies available in any of the phases from Phase 2A(1) onwards.

-At the end of Phase 2A(2), 50% of the remaining places will be allocated for Phase 2B and the other 50% for Phase 2C registrants in a school.
-In the event that less than 50% of the allocated vacancies are taken up at Phase 2B, the remaining vacancies will be carried forward to Phase 2C.
+At the end of Phase 2A(2), 50% of the remaining places (including the 40 reserved places) will be allocated for Phase 2B and the other 50% for Phase 2C registrants in a school.
+In the event that there are vacancies left at the end of Phase 2B, the remaining vacancies will be carried forward to Phase 2C.

 Singapore Citizen (SC) / Singapore Permanent Resident (PR) children who are unsuccessful in obtaining a Primary One place in a school of their choice at the end of Phase 2C Supplementary should approach MOE to facilitate their placement to a school which still has vacancies.

 The number of Primary One vacancies each school will offer for the Primary One Registration Exercise will be made available in June before the registration begins.
 Parents can refer to Primary Schools Vacancies by Phases for information on vacancies for each school.